fsfe/reuse-tool/README.md

-Within the `fsfe/reuse` Docker image (available on [Docker Hub](https://hub.docker.com/r/fsfe/reuse)), you can run the helper tool simply by executing `reuse`.
-To use the tool on your computer, you can mount your project directory and run `reuse <path/to/directory>`.
+Within the `fsfe/reuse` Docker image (available on [Docker Hub](https://hub.docker.com/r/fsfe/reuse)), you can run the helper tool simply by executing `reuse lint`.
+To use the tool on your computer, you can mount your project directory and run `reuse lint <path/to/directory>`.

 ## Maintainers